JD-wangyin/Ak47/README.md

 AK47
 =========

-AK47 is an 3-in-one Network Interface Testing Framework, including Performance-Testing, Mock-Testing and Auto-Testing.
+AK47 is an easy Network Interface Testing Framework.
+It mainly includes Performance-Testing, Mock-Testing and Auto-Testing, and they can be written in the same style and be easily converted in each other.

 AK47 is created and maintained by [JD-wangyin](https://github.com/JD-wangyin), with the help of [many contributors](https://github.com/JD-wangyin/ak47/graphs/contributors).